shamin2/Timely-Tales/README.md

 # 📖 Timely Tales (In Progress)

-**Timely Tales** is a sophisticated, full-stack life management platform designed to provide users with an all-encompassing solution to track personal growth, daily responsibilities, academic schedules, and well-being.
+**Timely Tales** is a full-stack life management platform designed to provide users with an all-encompassing solution to track personal growth, daily responsibilities, academic schedules, and well-being.
 This application seamlessly integrates key lifestyle functionalities into one platform, making it an essential tool for individuals aiming to organize, monitor, and enhance their personal and professional lives.

 ---